-- 16. Finally, the issue of promoting transport by inland waterways using economic instruments, such as incentives and taxation taking account of external costs of the various modes of transport, has been addressed in the 2006 Bucharest Ministerial declaration.
-Transport Ministers considered that in case of establishment of a framework for infrastructure charging and internalization of external costs, such a framework should be applied to all modes on an equal basis allowing a level playing field between transport modes.
-Also the consequences for traffic flows on inland waterways should be carefully considered in this respect. - 17.
-At the same time, while progress has been made in the above areas, IWT still has a lot of spare capacity and a rather modest market share in the UNECE region, apart from the transport corridors along the Rhine.
+- Finally, the issue of promoting transport by inland waterways using economic instruments, such as incentives and taxation taking account of external costs of the various modes of transport, has been addressed by several expert and policy discussions.
+The 2005 Round Table on "Pan-European Co-operation towards Strong Inland Waterway Transport: On the Move", organised by the ECMT, together with the UNECE, CCNR and DC, addressed the issue of IWT charging and pricing.
+The Round Table discussed the most appropriate methodologies for calculating the real costs incurred by inland shipping, identified pros and cons of charging for the use of inland waterway infrastructure, particularly in terms of the IWT competitiveness and the legal principle of freedom of navigation.
+The Round Table also noted that taking into account the low environmental impact of inland waterways and much lower infrastructure costs than in other modes, the introduction of infrastructure charging in the whole transport system would put inland navigation in a favourable position in comparison to other modes.
+The participants concluded that the introduction of charging for inland waterway infrastructure could be both a threat and an opportunity to IWT.6 Based on these expert discussions, at the 2006 Bucharest Pan-European Conference, the Transport Ministers affirmed that establishing a framework for infrastructure charging and internalization of external costs, should be applied to all modes on an equal basis allowing a level playing field between transport modes and that the consequences for traffic flows on inland waterways should carefully consider. - 17.
+At the same time, while progress has been made in the above areas, IWT still has a lot of spare capacity and a rather modest market share in the ECE region, apart from the transport corridors along the Rhine.
 As a result, most of the policy recommendations in the 1996 UNECE White Paper, agreed upon more than a decade ago, are still valid and applicable today. - 18.
-Indeed, considerable challenges remain to be addressed by the IWT industry, governments and international organisations, as testified in the latest Ministerial declarations and dedicated studies carried out by experts and policy makers. - 19.
+Indeed, considerable challenges remain to be addressed by the IWT industry, governments and international organizations, as testified in the latest Ministerial declarations and dedicated studies carried out by experts and policy makers.7 - 19.
 The importance of a harmonized policy and legal framework for the development of IWT at the pan-European level has been underlined repeatedly.
 At the 2006 Pan-European Conference on Inland Water Transport in Bucharest, Transport Ministers emphasized that "challenges for pan-European inland waterway transport are closely interrelated and need to be structurally considered as a whole by all States engaged or interested in inland navigation whether they are a member of the European Union or not".
-The 2004 Report on the European Framework for Inland Navigation (EFIN) identified several structural problems in the development of the IWT and argued that these challenges could only be addressed at the pan-European level and, ideally, by a specialized organization.
-The report on the Prospects of inland navigation within an enlarged Europe (PINE report), also released in 2004, elaborated detailed recommendations in the fields of legislation, infrastructure, ports, information systems, human resources, fleet, market sector and image of IWT and allocated specific roles to the United Nations, the EU, States, River Commissions, professional organizations and national, regional and local administrations. - 20.
-Pan-European policies and actions appear to be of particular importance and impact in the following areas: - (a) Infrastructure development: Chapter I highlighted the new dynamic in UNECE member countries in favour of integrated inland waterway networks embodied in the AGN Agreement.
-This new dynamic is confirmed by major investment programmes.
-These efforts remain however modest in relation to the potential capacity of the network.
-During 1995-2005 investments in transport infrastructure throughout the 15 EU countries amounted to €800 billion, of which 64 per cent forroads, 32 per cent for rail, 3 per cent for ports and only 1.4 per cent for inland waterways.
-Studies have shown that the increase in IWT and its modal share has been achieved despite inadequate characteristics of the infrastructure.
-They suggest that a small transfer of available investment funding in favour of inland waterways to address these infrastructure bottlenecks could produce a overproportionate impact on modal split.
-The challenge is to obtain these results on a pan-
+The 2004 Report from the European Framework for Inland Navigation (EFIN) identified several structural problems developing IWT8 and argued that these challenges could only be addressed at the pan-European level and, ideally, by a specialized organization.
+The report on the Prospects of inland navigation within an enlarged Europe (PINE report), also released in 2004, elaborated detailed recommendations in the fields of legislation, infrastructure, ports, information systems, human resources, fleet, market sector and image of IWT and allocated